PIXEL-PEN/shiny-memory/README.md

 * Tests to guarantee **creation-chronology** behavior.
 * Performance: incremental scanning, caching, “open at current path” defaults.
 * **Calendar upgrade:** evaluate more customizable third-party calendars (e.g., MaterialCalendarView, Kizitonwose) to replace/augment `CalendarView` and remove the “select a day” quirk.
+* Year Overview module with grid layout (see standalone HTML version)
+*

 ## Building / running (for collaborators)